This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 It’s partly due to the sheer size of the checklist, while some cards even have a couple of error versions.

-- All Star Commemorative Glossy – * or ** found on reverse and White or Gray stock
+- All-Star Commemorative Glossy – * or ** found on the reverse and White or Gray stock

 - #24 Larry Anderson – Partial tan top border/Solid orange top border

-- #27 Orestes Destrade – F* next to copyright/E*F* next to copyright
+- #27 Orestes Destrade – F* next to copyright/E*F* next to the copyright

-- #167 Steve Searcy – Larger gap between top of hat and Future Stars on front/Smaller gap between top of hat and Future Stars on front
+- #167 Steve Searcy – The larger gap between the top of the hat and Future Stars on front/Smaller gap between the top of the hat and Future Stars on the front

 - #212 Scott Sanderson – Black dashes down right border

-- #233 Gregg Jefferies – Larger gap between top of hat and Future Stars on front/Smaller gap between top of hat and Future Stars on front
+- #233 Gregg Jefferies – The larger gap between the top of the hat and Future Stars on front/Smaller gap between the top of the hat and Future Stars on the front

-- #264 Rob Dibble – White area under team name/Gray area under team name
+- #264 Rob Dibble – White area under team name/Gray area under the team name

-- #268 Keith Miller – Partial Green at bottom of banner
+- #268 Keith Miller – Partial Green at bottom of the banner

 - #303 Felix Fermin – *F* at back bottom